Awarded By: University of Central Lancashire (UCLan)

 Assessment methods vary throughout the programme and include both formative and summative assessments.

-Formative assessments will comprise of class activities and practical tasks, such as presentations, whilst summative assessment will be made up of a range of assignments and examinations.
+Formative assessments will comprise of class activities and practical tasks such as presentations, whilst summative assessment will be made up of a range of assignments and examinations.

 WHAT CAN I DO NEXT?

 Upon successful completion of the HND, you may choose to enter year three of the BA (Hons) Business and Management qualification at UCLan, to achieve a full degree.
+To progress, an additional application needs to be made.

 IS THERE ANYTHING ELSE I NEED TO KNOW?